AidaMehammed/fc-pruning/README.md

 pruning_ratio: 0.5
 iterative_steps: 1
-imp: tp.pruner.importance.MagnitudeImportance(p=2) #  options listed in README
+imp: tp.pruner.importance.MagnitudeImportance(p=2)
 ```

 #### Pruning Hyper-Parameters config
 `reference_model`: Can be same as model or other Python file stored at same place like model.
 Optional.
 If no model provided pruned values will be filled
-with zeroes instead of the weights of reference model.
+with zeroes instead of the weights of reference model in reconstruction phase before updating global model.

 `example_input`: Shape of the input data.